develephant/corona-html5-plugin-boilerplate/README.md

 ## create.sh

-The `create.sh` will only work on Mac OS (Windows submission welcome 😉 ).
+The `create.sh` tool will only work on Mac OS (Windows submission welcome 😉).
 It creates a plugin directory and replaces all the `myplugin` references with the specified plugin name.

 ⚠️ _NOTE: Use this tool at your own risk._